abhijeet8900/Servicenow-Instance-Waker/readme.md

 - Correct version of [geckodriver](https://github.com/mozilla/geckodriver/releases "GitHub geckodriver") (Download Version Supported by firefox installed on your PC)

 ### Setup
- - Download geckodriver and Replace one in project.
+ - Download correct version of geckodriver and Replace one in project.
  - Enter Instance Details in InstanceCreads.JSON
  - Run main.py eg.` python main.py `